 Audio books are great for listening to when commuting, exercising, walking, or when you are just in the mood to listen to a story (nothing beats it!).
-Susan narrates all of her audio books.
-Enjoy her wonderful style.
+Most of Susan’s books are narrated by the amazing actor Holly Adams.

 Sequel to Temple Secrets

 A family legacy in danger.
 A stranger in their midst.
 Do they have the strength to survive the gathering storm of secrets?

 For the Temple women, the winds of change are blowing.
 And if they’re not careful, it could sweep them all away!

 A girl coming-of-age faces danger, death and new life in 1940s Appalachia.

 The Secret Sense of Wildflower received a starred review from Kirkus Reviews

 Named to Kirkus Reviews Best Books of 2012!